PelionIoT/snap-pelion-edge/README.md

 A firmware update package is a tar.gz containing at minimum a bash script called `runme.sh` and a version file called `platform_version`.
 The logic for performing an update of system components including the Pelion Edge snap itself is implemented by `runme.sh`.

+platform_version should contain a single text string representing the combined versions of the software running on the device that is managed through this firmware update mechanism.
+This version string is reported to Pelion Cloud under LwM2M resource ID /10252/0/6 "PkgVersion".

 It is the job of runme.sh to call `snap install` on any snaps contained within the firmware update package, and to perform any other duties related to upgrading system packages in relation to the current update campaign.
+Important: Make sure this shell script has execute privileges `chmod a+x runme.sh` otherwise the firmware update will fail.

 Here is an example runme.sh:
 ```bash